 Why do I do this?

 Struggling with mental health, addiction, divorce, recidivism, homelessness and unemployment are all very real consequences of deploying to a combat zone.
 I should know.
-What I’ve noticed though is how some have consistently failed our veterans with policies that weren’t written by veterans with lived experience but in a manner to line pockets.
-I’d like to put a stop to frivolous spending as I did while deployed, stopping private contractors from price gouging the American tax payers, and make sure we fund evidence-based supports our veterans.
+What I’ve noticed though is how some have consistently failed our Veterans with policies that weren’t written by veterans with lived experience but in a manner to line pockets.
+I’d like to put a stop to frivolous spending as I did while deployed, stopping private contractors from price gouging the American tax payers, and make sure we fund evidence-based supports for those who serve.

 Here’s are a few questions to ask in hopes of understanding what’s going on:

-If your answer was the veterans for all three questions, then you are CORRECT!
-Unfortunately this is the world that I fight against everyday.
-Mental health professional telling veterans how they should feel, case managers telling veterans what’s best and organizations/contractors/landlords doing what they can to make every penny they can off our most vulnerable with absolutely no empathy because of policies we have in place that allow them too.
+If your answer was the Veterans for all three questions, then you are CORRECT!
+Unfortunately this is the world that I struggle against everyday.
+Civilians telling Veterans how they should feel, case managers telling Veterans what they are experiencing and organizations/contractors/landlords doing what they can to make every penny they can off our most vulnerable with absolutely no empathy because of policies we have in place that allow them too.